amazonlinux/amazon-linux-2023/README.md

 Please note: Amazon Linux 2022 *does not* support A1 instances.
 Only instances based on Graviton2 and later generation processors are supported.

 ## Upcoming changes
-During the preview, we're actively seeking your feedback about what to add to and modify in Amazon Linux 2022.
+The first Release Candidate of AL2022 is now available for testing.
+Now is the ideal time to validate your services and solutions on AL2022.
+We are actively seeking your feedback about what to add to and modify in Amazon Linux 2022.
 We also have a clear [roadmap](https://github.com/amazonlinux/amazon-linux-2022/projects/1) moving forward.
 If you would like to request a feature, please let us know by submitting a [request](https://github.com/amazonlinux/amazon-linux-2022/issues/new/choose).